Amsterdam, New York: Economy

 In the 19th century, the city of Amsterdam was known for carpet, textile, broom, and pearl button manufacturing.
 It continued to be a center for carpet-making in the 20th century, when the Bigelow-Sanford and Mohawk Mills Carpet companies were located in Amsterdam, but these companies have since relocated to other regions.
 Amsterdam was also the home of Coleco, makers of the ColecoVision, Cabbage Patch Kids and the Coleco Adam.
 Founded in 1932 as the Connecticut Leather Company, Coleco went bankrupt in 1988 after a failed attempt to enter the electronics market, and pulled out of Amsterdam, as well as its other North American manufacturing sites.

 The enclosed shopping center is named the Amsterdam Riverfront Center.
 Once filled with clothing shops, the mall complex has been adapted for offices of doctors, public assistance services, community organizations, a radio station, and an off-track betting site.

 Media in Amsterdam includes one print newspaper, The Recorder, which is owned by the Schenectady-based Daily Gazette, an online newspaper, The Mohawk Valley Compass, and two AM radio stations, WVTL and WCSS.

 In the early 2000s, distribution centers began being constructed in the Florida Business Park in the town of Florida, just outside of Amsterdam.
 The park currently holds Target, Hill & Marks, Alpin Haus, and most recently, Dollar General.
 In 2019, Vida Blend broke ground on a new distribution center in the park.
 Some thousands of city and adjacent county residents are now employed by these businesses.
+In 2026, Amazon started construction of a $621 million dollar warehouse.